 While every sector of the economy is concerned, the manufacturing industry has been experiencing skills shortages that are only expected to grow as the population ages.
 For this reason, Canadian employers are looking for effective ways to reduce their employee turnover—but this exercise can be rather tricky, especially for companies working on a limited budget.

 In this article, we will look at why it's so important to recognize employees in the manufacturing industry.
 In addition, we will outline some of the critical drivers of employee engagement specific to the manufacturing industry.

 Let’s get started!

 People spend a significant amount of time at work.
 If you’re working a standard 40-hour workweek, this represents about a quarter (25%) of your entire week.
-And that doesn’t take into consideration time communicating to and from work.
+And that doesn’t take into consideration time commuting to and from work.

 Generally, people want to feel like this significant investment of time is valued by their employers.
 In short, they don't want to be taken for granted or feel replaceable.
 People want to feel as if their particular skills and even personality are bringing something to the team.
 So, never forget to acknowledge that your employee’s presence is valued.
 Whether it is for unique skills or their knack at cracking jokes and keeping team spirit up, the goal is ensuring everyone’s unique contribution is seen and highlighted regularly.

 Implementing an engagement and rewards program fosters an environment of trust and satisfaction.
 Workplaces that boast a positive atmosphere based on mutual respect and trust are shown to be more productive and profitable.